paulio11/P5-Pokebox/README.md

 - [Axios](https://axios-http.com/docs/intro) - A promise based HTTP client.
 - [React Router](https://reactrouter.com/en/main/start/overview) - Enables client side routing.
 - [jwt-decode](https://www.npmjs.com/package/jwt-decode) - Helps decode JWT tokens to get timestamp expiry time.
+- [Mock Service Worker](https://www.npmjs.com/package/msw) - This was used to mock responses from the API for automated testing.
 - [Font Awesome](https://fontawesome.com/) - An icon library with a vast collection of scalable vector icons for web and mobile.
+- [ESLint](https://www.npmjs.com/package/eslint) - This is a tool for identifying and reporting on patterns/problems found in my JavaScript code.
+This was used in conjunction with the prettier config so it would understand my code formatting.

 ### Software and Other